The Best Percale Sheet Sets Are Cool, Crisp, and Feel Light as a Feather

 We could tell Parachute’s percale sheets were something special right out of the box.
 While most percale is matte, this set had the subtlest sheen; once unpacked and laundered, the fabric was so soft it almost felt like velvet without the fuzz.
 And still it managed to be lightweight and supremely breathable—all of the characteristics that make percale magical.
 Placed on the bed, the sheets looked sumptuous and, like fine linen, had a slightly rumpled, well-worn (and well-loved) look.
 These sheets are made from genuine Egyptian cotton that’s grown along the Nile River Valley region; like all of Parachute’s textiles, they’re woven at a family-owned factory in northern Portugal that Ariel Kaye, the brand’s founder, handpicked for its commitment to blending traditional weaving techniques with modern technology.

-With a choice of six sizes (from twin to California king) and nine neutral hues (plus the seasonal shades), we’re calling it: This is one of the best bundles on the market, period
+With a choice of four sizes (from full to California king) and 12 neutral hues (plus seasonal shades), we’re calling it: This is one of the best bundles on the market, period

-Best Budget: Linen Home Cotton Percale Sheet Set
+Best Ultra Budget: Linen Home Cotton Percale Sheet Set

 What we like: